Back To Search Results

 • Prematurity and low birth weight

-Very few cases of CAPD in children will have an underlying neurological pathology; nonetheless, CAPD may be the only presenting manifestation of a space-occupying lesion.
+Very few cases of CAPD in children have an underlying neurological pathology; nonetheless, CAPD may be the only presenting manifestation of a space-occupying lesion.
 For this reason, when patients present with CAPD, there must be a high level of clinical suspicion for underlying CNS pathology, and performing a thorough neurological and developmental examination is critical.

 2) Delayed central nervous system maturation or other developmental disorders